-- Charge organisations for having a stall at your event. - Charge a higher fee for commercial traders' stalls. - Charge a concession fee for sellers of alcohol, food, etc. - Ticket sales. - Entry fees. - Programme sales. - Charge fees for advertising in your programme and on your web site. - Bucketing take buckets round your event on the day. (you will need a public collection license from your local authority for this). - A big smile and a funny costume raise more donations. - Selling T-shirts, badges, etc. - Running a bar (see page 44). - Car parking (especially if the event is a free entry one).

-Raffles - are now covered by the 'Gambling Act 2005'.
+- Charge organisations for having a stall at your event. - Charge a hire fee for commercial traders' stalls. - Charge a concession fee for sellers of alcohol, food, etc. - Ticket sales. - Entry fees. - Programme sales. - Charge fees for advertising in your programme and on your web site. - Bucketing take buckets round your event on the day. (you will need a public collection license from the Licensing Unit of the Council for this for this). - A big smile and a funny costume raise more donations. - Selling T-shirts, badges, etc. - Running a bar (see page 37). - Car parking (especially if the event is a free entry one). - Camping - Raffles are now covered by the Gambling Act 2005.